 We can have our various denominations and favored ways of worshiping, and we will.
 We can have our disagreements, but we should learn to disagree well.
 Love should be our overarching desire and objective, and everything else should be secondary.

-Cults have unity and unanimity that does not exist in the Church.
+Cults have unity and unanimity.
 Cults have charismatic leaders that everyone follows without question.
-Cult members are programmed to believe the exact same thing.
+Cult members are programmed to believe the exact same things.
 This is not the model for unity in the Church.

 The truth is more complex than that.
 We can expect that we will always have disagreement because truth is often far more complex than we like to think it to be, and we are just finite beings with limited perspectives.
 This reality demands humility.